-Yes, as to many types of Level 2 users.
+Yes, as to many types of ODMAP users with access to the National Map.

 Under the "public health activities and purposes" provision, a covered entity may use or disclose PHI to "[a] public health authority that is authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury, or disability . . . and the conduct of public health surveillance, public health investigations, and public health interventions."
 Thus, the analysis requires determining: (1) who or what is a "public health authority;" and (2) is the information collected in ODMAP for the purposes of preventing or controlling injury and/or the conduct of public health surveillance.